Forks of the River Wildlife Management Area

 A hunting and recreation area within Knoxville’s Urban Wilderness

-Forks of the River Wildlife Management Area is an active hunting ground that allows trail access for recreational activities.
+Forks of the River Wildlife Management & Hunting Area is an active hunting ground that allows trail access for recreational activities.
 From Ijams Nature Center, the paved Will Skelton Greenway connects to Forks of the River and skirts the edge of the Tennessee River.
-From there, over eight miles of natural trails and dirt or gravel roads wind through fields and woods.
-The Whaley Trail follows the French Broad River before connecting to the Anderson School Trails.
+From there, 6.5 miles of natural trails and dirt or gravel roads wind through fields and woods.
+The Whaley Trail follows the French Broad River before crossing Burnett Creek Road and connecting to the Anderson School Trails.

-For questions about permits, land management or hunting regulations please visit tn.gov/twra or call TWRA at 1-800-332-0900
+For questions about high impact conservation permit, land management or hunting regulations please visit tn.gov/twra or call TWRA at 1-800-332-0900